fleetdm/fleet/docs/Contributing/Adding-new-endpoints.md

 2. Building the API endpoint and then going down the stack until the datastore.

 For the sake of ease of writing this document, we'll cover case 1.
-If you prefer to build in more of an option 2 style you can simply read the documentation from top to bottom.
+If you prefer to build in more of an option 2 style you can simply read the documentation bottom up.

 ### Step 1: Datastore